 Reported and Unreported Cases and Rulings

-- Steven Goldman and Michael Weitzner, in a matter of first impression, obtained a ruling from the New York State Department of Taxation and finance that the Units in the Trump-Soho Hotel Condominium are not subject to the New York State Mansion Tax.
+- Steven Goldman and Michael Weitzner, in a matter of first impression, obtained a ruling on behalf of the former owners of the Hotel now known as the Dominick, from the New York State Department of Taxation and Finance, that the Units in the hotel condominium are not subject to the New York State Mansion Tax.
 The Mansion Tax, New York Tax Law Section 1402-a, is an additional real property tax payable by purchaser of conveyances of residential real property when the consideration exceeds one million dollars.
 The ruling determined that the hotel-condominium units are not residential property for the purposes of the Mansion Tax.

 - Horn v.
 Commissioner, 968 F.2d 1229 (D.C.
 Cir.
 1992), a taxpayer victory in a London silver straddle tax shelter case